nolanlawson/css-talk-2022/markdown.md

 So we have to traverse the descendants of `.foo` to try to find all the `.bar` elements.

-Thanks to the hashmap, we can quickly find the `.foo` elements, but this is still pretty inefficient.
+The hashmap doesn't really help us here, because it's more about the relationship between the two nodes.
+So this is pretty inefficient.
 We're walking a lot of DOM nodes just to find the `.bar` elements.

 ---